puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 1. Invoke selected UniConfig requests that read or alter UniConfig settings.
 2. Invoke RPCs or actions that are provided by network devices or other southbound mount-points.

-* User can fill in input parameters and values interactively or via provided JSON snippet.
+* The user can fill in input parameters and values interactively or via a provided JSON snippet.
-* The transaction is passed from the configuration-mode.
+* The transaction is passed from configuration-mode.
 - Example - invocation of RPC 'execute-and-read' with typed input parameters:

 ```shell Displaying available RPCs provided by device 'iosxr'